-Theme Priority Outcome Beneficiaries Partnerships/Devolution 1.
-To work in partnership to explore opportunities for joined-up service delivery (deliver improvements in housing, infrastructure, agri-food, manufacturing and engineering, visitor economy, skills, water management, health and public protection) Accelerated growth and delivery across Greater Lincolnshire in a more cost effective manner All 2.
-To work with national and regional organisations to deliver services locally Improved networks and connectivity Greater decision making and empowerment at a local level All

-3. To build successful commercial partnerships and Joint Ventures health ved economic of both the t and Council All 4.
+Theme Priority Outcome Beneficiaries Partnerships/Devolution 1 To work in partnership to explore opportunities for joined-up service delivery (deliver improvements in housing, infrastructure, agri-food, manufacturing and engineering, visitor economy, skills, water management, health and public protection) Accelerated growth and delivery across Greater Lincolnshire in a more cost effective manner All 2.
+To work with national and regional organisations Improved networks and connectivity Greater decision All to deliver services locally making and empowerment at a local level 3.
+To build successful commercial partnerships and Joint Ventures Improved economic health of both the District and Council All 4.
 To work with partners to deliver local services at as local a level as possible Improved and more resilient services, communities and residents Improved response to local circumstances All